Here’s our predictions for GP in 2020, specially analysed and curated by our highly experienced First Class GP Tutors Team!

 I believe that inequality will be an increasingly common (and relevant) theme.
 I have repeatedly reiterated the importance of this topic in our tuition classes.
 In many nations, income inequality is at its peak.
 The inequality in America has become so severe that working class people are turning their attention to the super rich.
 Democratic candidate Elizabeth Warren wants to impose a wealth tax on billionaires in order to fund Medicare and help students laden with tuition loan debt.
 Likewise, a survey done in 2018 revealed that income gap – not race nor religion – is Singapore’s most divisive fault line.
 That prompted a lot of discussions about wealth inequality and social mobility.

 Inequality appeared in the 2019 General Paper: To what extent should income equality be a goal in your society?
 However, the scope of income inequality is broad and there is great potential for other questions on inequality.
+Even supposedly equal, progressive countries in the Nordic Scandinavian region have seen unprecedented levels of income inequality.
 Some questions are worth examining when it comes to inequality:

 - Assess the view that globalisation has only resulted in more inequality in the world.